PingOne

 • You can configure up to 50 trusted email domains per environment.

-• To configure trusted email addresses for a trusted email domain, see Configure trusted email addresses.
+• Learn more about configuring trusted email addresses for a trusted email domain in Configure trusted email addresses.

-• The _pingoneemail text record on the Email Domain Verification screen is optional, but it is highly recommended that you add this record as well to your DNS.
-If it is not added, each sender email address you add will have to be verified separately via a verification email.
+• The _pingoneemail text record on the Email Domain Verification modal is optional, but it is a best practice to add this record to your DNS.
+If it isn’t added, each sender email address you add must be verified separately through a verification email.

 Adding the trusted email domain